- Search The Registry

 - My Account

-In the past, researchers had focused largely on intravenous (needle-based) drug use, especially among women victims.
+In the past, researchers had focused mainly on intravenous (needle-based) drug use, especially among women victims.
 The findings have highlighted the obscure world of gay and bisexual Black men who decline to openly acknowledge their sexual orientation and live dual lives of unsafe sexual behavior.
 Those risky actions were studied and presented at the 14th International AIDS Conference, which opened in Barcelona in 2002.
 Among the report's revelations was this: Many young gay men practicing risky sex believe they are unlikely to contract HIV.
 Among those with the virus, 90% of the Black men, 70% of the Latino men, and 60% of the White men did not know they were HIV positive.

 Thus far further response from Blacks is encouraging.
 Among African Americans who have not been tested for HIV, the reason given by most (40%) for not getting tested is that they are married or in a monogamous relationship.
 Another 25% say, “I'm not sexually active.”

 Epidemiological trends suggest strong reasons to be concerned about HIV infection among young African Americans.
 Black parents (68%) have grown increasingly worried about their children becoming infected with HIV--a concern they say has grown over the last few years.
 Blacks, like all Americans, have mixed feelings about how strong local community groups play a role in the fight against AIDS.
 About half (50%) of African Americans feel that local public schools and churches care “a lot” about the fight against AIDS; another 61% say local health care providers care a lot.